Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / Varies

 Yahoo Finance is a fairly powerful app for stock market stuff.
 It covers three major use cases.
 You can view and keep track of various stock prices in your portfolio.
 The app also has a bunch of business and finance news to read.
 The app also lets you track currencies, commodities, and all kinds of other information.
-Finally, you can log in with your brokerage account and actually trade stocks.
-That makes it a great all-in-one solution for all the major needs of a stock trader.
-It’s a little bulky and buggy, but there are no serious issues.
-The app has ads, but it is otherwise free to use.
+Finally, you can log in with your brokerage account to keep track of everything all in one place.